 Choosing the Best Project Management Information System

 An important element to a successful project controls strategy is selecting the best method to manage the flow and storage of information.
 For many owners, the adoption of a Project Management Information System (PMIS) is an efficient way to facilitate these needs.
-When deciding upon the best system to use, begin by listing your needs and goals and using them to determine the solution, not the other way around.
+When choosing the best Project Management Information System to use, begin by listing your needs and goals and using them to determine the solution, not the other way around.

 Will this be used to manage one project, a few, or an ongoing portfolio?